Deep sea sport fishing off of Providenciales with Catchin' Caicos.

 • All visitors 16 and older must have a fishing license when fishing in the Turks and Caicos.
 Children under 16 do not require a fishing license.

-• Most fishing charter companies either include licenses with their charters, or are able to sell licenses at a minor cost.
+• Most fishing charter companies include licenses with their charters, or are able to sell one-day licenses.

-• 1-day and 30-day fishing licenses are available across Providenciales, including at all primary marinas.
+• One-day and 30-day fishing licenses are available across Providenciales, including at all primary marinas.

-• 1-day fishing licenses cost $10 from government offices that provide them, and $10-15 from marinas, charter companies, and other businesses that supply fishing licenses.
+• One-day fishing licenses cost $10 from government offices that provide them, and $10-15 from marinas, charter companies, and other businesses that supply fishing licenses.

 • 30-day fishing licenses cost $30 from government offices that provide them, and $30-35 from businesses.